cdgriffith/Box/README.rst

         pip install python-box

-Box is tested on python 3.6+.
+Box is tested on python 3.6+

-If it does not install with this command, please open a github issue with the error you are experiencing!
+If you have any issues please open a github issue with the error you are experiencing!

 Overview
 ========